Feature Comparison

 Auto-Focus Assist / Spot Beam

 All flashes except the Pentax AF200FG include a focus-assist beam which replaces the horrible subject-startling strobe effect Pentax built-in flashes use to provide AF assist.
-Additionally, Pentax and most Metz models provide a mode where the AF assist light is enabled but the flash doesn't fire.
+Additionally, Pentax and the higher-end Metz models provide a mode where the AF assist light is enabled but the flash doesn't fire — Metz calls this "spot beam".

 Beep Function

-The higher-end Metz flashes can be made to beep when the flash is ready, on correct exposure, and on errors.
-Metz flashes are unusually quiet while recharging, and without the familiar high-pitched whine of a flash that isn't ready yet, it's nice to have an alternative indicator.
+The top-end Metz flashes can be made to beep when the flash is ready, on correct exposure, and on errors.
+These Metz flashes are unusually quiet while recharging, and without the familiar high-pitched whine of a flash that isn't ready yet, it's nice to have an alternative indicator.

 Camera Format Conversion

-Of course, the other flashes actually zoom to the correct angle of view for APS-C lenses, but their displays (electronic or mechanical) require mental conversion.
+Of course, the other automatic-zoom flashes, like those from Sigma, actually zoom to the correct angle of view for APS-C cameras, but their displays (electronic or mechanical) require mental conversion.
+(Or, some models don't even have displays, making that moot.)

-Metz auto-zoom flashes have a unique feature: they can be set so they use one zoom step wider than strictly required to cover the field of view of the current lens focal length.
+The higher-end Metz flashes can be set so the zoom reflector automatically provides a wider beam than strictly required to cover the field of view of the current lens focal length.
 This provides a more diffuse light with more reflections bounced from out-of-frame — nice, when you don't need all the focused power anyway.

 P5 Sync Port